ShaunCurtis/Blazr.ExploringEditContext/README.md

 }
 ```

-There' no sight of the `EditContext`:  the model is wired directly into the `EditForm`.
-Does an `EditContext` exist?
+`EditContext` is not in plain sight:  the model is attached directly to the `EditForm`.

-All components used within the `EditForm` do something like this.
+All Editor components within the `EditForm` do something like this.
 You can see it in `InputBase` [here in the AspNetCore repository](https://github.com/dotnet/aspnetcore/blob/94259788d58e16ba753900b4bf855a6aee08dcb1/src/Components/Web/src/Forms/InputBase.cs#L29).

 ```csharp
 [CascadingParameter] private EditContext?
 CascadedEditContext { get; set; }